SpaDA: A Spatial Dataflow Architecture Programming Language: Related Work

 \subsection{Computations on the Cerebras WSE}

-Prior work on the Cerebras WSE has demonstrated impressive performance through hand-crafted implementations~\cite{DBLP:conf/pldi/Castro-Perez0GY21, DBLP:conf/sc/JacquelinAM22, DBLP:conf/sc/SaiJHAS23}, but each required extensive manual effort tailored to specific stencil patterns.
-Communication strategies, memory layouts, and computational kernels were tightly coupled to particular discretization schemes, and common patterns like halo exchanges had to be reimplemented for each application.
+Prior work on the Cerebras WSE has demonstrated impressive performance through hand-crafted implementations~\cite{DBLP:conf/pldi/Castro-Perez0GY21, DBLP:conf/sc/JacquelinAM22, DBLP:conf/sc/SaiJHAS23, DBLP:conf/sc/RockiESSMKPDS020, DBLP:conf/sc/SaiHMA24, SantosSC24, BrownEuroPar23, DBLP:conf/sc/LtaiefHWJRK23}, but each required extensive manual effort tailored to specific algorithms.
+Communication strategies, memory layouts, and computational kernels were tightly coupled to a particular solution strategy, and common patterns had to be reimplemented for each application.

+Luczynski et al.~\cite{DBLP:conf/hpdc/LuczynskiGIWSH24} achieved speedups for hand-optimized reductions, requiring manual reasoning about routing conflicts across hundreds of thousands of PEs---patterns SpaDA can express naturally with automatic conflict-free routing.

 The WSE Field-equation API (WFA)~\cite{DBLP:journals/corr/abs-2209-13768} improved programmability with a NumPy-like interface but remains domain-specific to stencil computations on uniform Cartesian grids with fixed domain decomposition.
-SPADA differs in scope and design: it expresses diverse parallel patterns beyond stencils, including pipelined reductions with alternating communication and collective primitives, and serves dual roles as both a programming language and compiler IR, enabling DSL frontends like GT4Py to target spatial architectures.
+Sai et al.~\cite{DBLP:conf/sc/SaiMXA24} presented their own stencil DSL and CSL compilation pipeline.
+Most recently, Stawinoga et al. presented a MLIR lowering pipeline for stencils to CSL ~\cite{DBLP:conf/asplos/StawinogaKLZ0BG26}.
+SpaDA differs in scope and design from these stencil-focused approaches: SpaDA can express diverse parallel patterns beyond stencils, including pipelined reductions with alternating communication and collective primitives and dense linear algebra, and serves dual roles as both a programming language and compiler IR.
+This way, SpaDA offers the convenience of a DSL (through our GT4Py frontend) and the flexibility of a kernel programming language without the burden of low-level CSL.

-Luczynski et al.~\cite{DBLP:conf/hpdc/LuczynskiGIWSH24} achieved speedups for hand-optimized reductions, requiring manual reasoning about routing conflicts across hundreds of thousands of PEs---patterns SPADA can express naturally with automatic conflict-free routing.